-- RCCL should be set configured to use GPU RDMA: export NCCL_NET_GDR_LEVEL=PHB - On upcoming ROCm versions (6.2) this won't be needed - it is default. - Why should I spend time with all this? - 3-4x better bandwidth utilization with plugin - 2x better bandwidth utilization with RDMA - Can scale further! - Careful using external containers!
+- RCCL should be set configured to use GPU RDMA: export NCCL_NET_GDR_LEVEL=PHB - On ROCm versions (6.2) this is not needed it is default. - Why should I spend time with all this? - 3-4x better bandwidth utilization with plugin - 2x better bandwidth utilization with RDMA - Can scale further! - Careful using external containers!
 You may need to be setting plugin yourself!